danmunz/recipes/sunday-steak-chili.md

 For ease of mind and sanity, I've divided the ingredients roughly into the steps in which you'll use them.
 Cooking this chili isn't an activity; it's a story.

-### The Meat
+### Meat

-* 3 lbs beef shoulder, cubed into 1" cubes
+* 3-4lb chuck roast, trimmed of excess fat and cut into 4-5oz pieces

-### The Sauce Base
+### Sauce Base

-* 3 large dried ancho chiles, pan-toasted and soaked
+* 3 whole ancho, pasilla, or mulato chilies, seeded and torn into rough 1-inch pieces
+* 2 whole New Mexico red, California, costeño, or choricero chilies, seeded and torn into rough 1-inch pieces
+* 1 whole cascabel, árbol, or pequin chili, seeded and torn in half
 * 6 cloves garlic, peeled
-* 1/2 cup crushed tomatoes, ideally fire-roasted
+* 1 1/2 teaspoons whole coriander seeds OR powdered coriander
-* 1 tbsp cumin
+* 1 1/2 tablespoons whole cumin seeds OR powdered cumin

-### The Spice Mix
+* 1 star anise

-* 2 tbsp chili powder
+* 2 whole cloves
+* 1 tablespoon dried oregano
-* 1/2 tbsp coriander
+* 1/2 tsp ground cinnamon
 * 1 tbsp sweet paprika
+* 1 oz unsweetened chocolate
+* 1 1/2 cups chicken stock
-* 1 tbsp dried oregano
+* 2 tbsp tomato paste
-* 1/4 tsp ground cinnamon
+* 2 tsp soy sauce
-* 1/2 tsp espresso powder
+* 1 tsp espresso powder

-### The Liquids
+### Liquids

-* 2 28oz cans crushed tomatoes (minus the half-cup you use for the sauce base)
+* 1 28oz can whole peeled tomatoes, crushed
-* 1 bottle Modelo Negro or similar dark beer
+* 1 bottle Modelo Negro or similar lager-style dark beer
+* 1/4 cup dark brown sugar
+* 1 quart minus 1 1/2 cups chicken stock

-### The Veggies
+### Veggies

 * 2 large diced white onions
-* 2 large jalapeño, seeds removed, diced
+* 2 large green poblano or bell peppers
 * 2 cans pinto beans, drained

-_I'm sympathetic to the idea that rehydrated dried beans would be better here, but that honestly seems like a lot of extra time and fuss and waiting for, really, no good reason.
-"But when I rehydrate beans myself," I hear you say, "I do so in a deeply flavorful broth that imparts flavor to the beans."
-To which I reply: "You're about to dump them into a pot of chili.
-Relax."_

-### What Pulls It All Together
+### Pull It Together

-* 1/2 cup masa harina or cornmeal (or more as needed, depending on how thick you like your chili)
+* 1/4 cup masa harina or cornmeal (or more as needed, depending on how thick you like your chili)
+* 2 tbsp soy sauce
+* 2 tbsp brown sugar
+* 2 tbsp cider vinegar

+### Make It Spicier
+* 1-2 whole cascabel, árbol, or pequin chilies

 ### Top It Off